(Disclosure: Some of the links below may be affiliate links)

 If you want to learn about our budget, our savings rates, or how much net worth we have, this is the page you are looking for!
 If you want to know even more about us, do not hesitate to let us know in the comment.
 And we will see if we can share more things on our blog!

 Most of our numbers and metrics are updated on a monthly basis on this blog.
-Each of the numbers pages will be updated as soon as a new Monthly Update is published on the blog.
+Each month, I publish a new Monthly Update on the blog.
+This update contains a lot of information regarding our savings, expenses, goals, and such.

 Not only do we share our net worth, but we also share how we are investing.
 We are investing according to our investment portfolio that we try to follow as much as possible.
 In our portfolio, we invest mainly through Exchange Traded Funds (ETFs).
 Our investment is based on some allocation to a set of ETFs.
 Our current allocation may diverge a bit from the model portfolio.
 Indeed, some funds may perform better than others.
-And we are only investing in on ETF each month.
+And we are only investing in one ETF each month.
 This makes outbalance common.

 To reach Financial Independence (FI) and retire early, it is necessary to save a large part of the income.
 For this, we are tracking our monthly savings rate each month.
 Our current goal is to average 50% of savings.
 However, we are always trying to go higher.
 We do not want to stop at a fixed savings rate.
 The higher the savings rate, the faster the road to FI!